PaulCapestany/toy-service/README.md

 - **Robust Testing & Validation:**
   Comprehensive tests ensure the service meets its OpenAPI contract and that changes are safe and well-defined.

+## Deployment via GitOps

+This repository intentionally excludes Kubernetes manifests.
+Runtime deployment configuration lives in [bitiq-io/gitops](https://github.com/bitiq-io/gitops) under `charts/toy-service/`.
+Update that repository when you need to change image tags, env overlays, or pause Argo CD Image Updater.

+When issues or pull requests here depend on deployment changes, include links to the relevant GitOps chart or values files so reviewers can follow the rollout.
+Keeping manifests in the GitOps repo ensures Argo CD remains the single source of truth—please do not add cluster YAML directly to `toy-service`.

 ## Project Structure

 ```text